bluestacks/dev-ops-challenge/README.md

 # NOTE: Please create only one CloudFront Distribution without the Alternate Domain Names (CNAMEs) and share the CDN domain name to validate the assignment.

+# NOTE: Both the URL's should not include index.html `

 # Assignment 2

 We want to gather some basic statistics for our security team.
 They want to know the top 8 IP addresses that hit our web servers.